grantges/TiPrefs/README.md

 A module to help build preferences/settings pages quickly allowing you to add Switches, TextInputs etc.

-Currently supported : textinput, switch/bool.
+Currently supported : textinput, switch/bool, choice list - tested on iOS only.

 Example:-